 2015 also saw the release of Griselda Sanderson’s second solo nyckelharpa album Radial.
 Described as “exceptionally expressive” by World Music Central it went straight into the European and Transglobal World Music ‘best of 2015’ charts.

 2014 – Produced ‘The Gnawa Berber’, Simo Lagnawi’s second album.

 2013 – Griselda produced and released new albums on her Waulk Records label by fellow World Music Network winners; Senegalese singer Amadou Diagne’s second album ‘Yakar‘ and Simo Lagnawi’s debut ‘Gnawa London’.
 On ‘Yakar’ Griselda also played violin and nyckelharpa.

 2009- Griselda produced a solo album Harpaphonics featuring the nyckelharpa and fiddle, which was released to great critical acclaim.
 Guest musicians on the album included Max Moya Wright (Ojos de Brujo/Man Ex Maquina), James Dumbelton (Jackie Oates Band), Samuel Yeboah, Louis Bingham, Josh Stopford (Yes Sir Boss) & bassist Riaan Vosloo.
 Harpaphonics was listed at number five in the Top Ten Best World Music Releases of 2009 in the Sunday Times.

 Griselda first began producing with her band Waulk Elektrik, with whom she set up the label Waulk Records.
 The label now specialises in projects related to the traditional music of the British Isles and Northern Europe and West and North Africa.

-She taught music performance to undergraduates at Dartington College of Arts for ten years and is now an associate lecturer in music at Plymouth University.
-In 2009 she co-wrote a Popular Music degree course for University College, Falmouth, which has now been implemented.
+She taught music performance to undergraduates at Dartington College of Arts for ten years and has been an associate lecturer in music at Plymouth University.
+In 2009 she co-wrote a Popular Music degree course for University College, Falmouth, which was implemented in 2010.